Esplanade Tergesteo - Luxury Retreat

 The Michelin Selection and What It Signals

 A MICHELIN Selected designation in the 2025 Hotels guide does not carry the starred system's granular quality hierarchy, but it functions as a meaningful curation signal within the broader Italian accommodation market.
 Michelin's hotel selection process emphasises quality of welcome, consistency, and the coherence between a property's setting and its offer.
-For a thermal resort in a secondary city, inclusion in the 2025 selection places Esplanade Tergesteo in a peer set that spans the full range of Italian hospitality archetypes, from the Bulgari Hotel Roma to Bellevue Hotel and Spa in Cogne.
+For a thermal resort in a secondary city, inclusion in the 2025 selection places Esplanade Tergesteo in a comparable set that spans the full range of Italian hospitality archetypes, from the Bulgari Hotel Roma to Bellevue Hotel and Spa in Cogne.
 The selection signals that the property meets a baseline of seriousness that the broader thermal resort market in the Veneto cannot uniformly claim.

-Montegrotto Terme is not a destination that generates the editorial attention of Venice , easily reached via Aman Venice's orbit , or the Amalfi Coast, where Borgo Santandrea and Il San Pietro di Positano command consistent international focus.
-That relative obscurity is partly what makes a Michelin selection here worth noting: it redirects attention toward a category of Italian travel , spa-centred, cure-oriented, architecturally traditional , that the broader premium travel conversation has underweighted.
+Montegrotto Terme is not a destination that generates the editorial attention of Venice, easily reached via Aman Venice's orbit, or the Amalfi Coast, where Borgo Santandrea and Il San Pietro di Positano command consistent international focus.
+That relative obscurity is partly what makes a Michelin selection here worth noting: it redirects attention toward a category of Italian travel, spa-centred, cure-oriented, architecturally traditional, that the broader premium travel conversation has underweighted.

 Placing the Euganean Hills in the Wider Veneto Context